hiruna72/squigualiser/docs/pipeline_variant_detection_real.md

 Apart from the signal variations observed at the two SNVs, there are couple more variations.
 One is at base `C37`.
 This might be a methylation.
-The other is at base `T44`.
-This could be a different type of methylation or an error in the `eventalign` tool.
+The other is at base `C45`.
+This could also be a methylation or an error in the `eventalign` tool.
 `Squigualiser` makes it possible to closely study these regions of interest that could uncover new information.
+Actually, after executing the [methylation detection pipeline](pipeline_methylation_detection_DNA.md) we found that these are methylated cites (including the `C` at SNV 2).

 Fig. 4 & 5 illustrate reverse mapped reads aligned using `eventalign` and `realign` respectively.
 Looking at the simulated signals, it is evident that SNV 2 does not affect the signal shape.